MARCH 22, 2021

 Scams target people of all backgrounds.
-Scammers succeed because what they propose to you seems real, but usually, it is too good to be true.
-At SwissBorg, we want to educate the community not only about finance and wealth management but also about safety and other topics relevant to you.
+Scammers succeed because what they propose to you seems real, but usually, they are too good to be true.
+At SwissBorg, we want to educate our community not only about finance and wealth management but also about safety.
 Here are a few tips that should help you to avoid getting scammed.

 When contacted by a person or a business institution over the phone, by email, or on a social platform, always consider the possibility that it may be a scam.
 Be sceptical and do not take offers at face value.

-Phishing is a type of scam that attempts to trick you into willingly giving over your personal information that can then be used for malicious purposes.
+Phishing is a type of scam that attempts to trick you into willingly giving over your personal information, which can then be used for malicious purposes.

 Who has not received the classic email from some prince of Nigeria who really needs help in making an urgent bank transfer?
 Similar to the previous example many crypto scammers will send fake emails trying to acquire your personal details.
 They will often craft emails to look like they are coming from an official source, and ask for you to ‘confirm’ your details.
 So of course, once this happens, they have full access to whatever is in that account.

 Here is an example of a legitimate email from SwissBorg - notice the correct URL in the sender address (@swissborg.com), as well as swissborg.com in the ‘signed by’ field.